-Where a ratepayer incurs late payment penalty interest and is eligible for the State Government Pensioner Rate Rebate, the penalty interest rate to apply shall be equal to Council's 2023-24 weighted average investment earning rate.
+Where a ratepayer incurs late payment penalty interest and is eligible for the State Government Pensioner Rate Rebate, the penalty interest rate to apply shall be the lower of Council's 2023-24 weighted average investment earning rate or the rate set by the state government.
 Council's current weighted average investments earning rate as at 31 March 2023 was 4.09% per annum.
-Long Term Strategies: Borrowing Strategy